SchumacherFM/mage2-advanced-rest-permissions/README.md

 - Checkout plugins in Magento\Checkout\Model\Cart\Access needs to be modified so that UserContextInterface::USER_TYPE_CUSTOMER will also be accepted
 - Magento\Customer\Api looks well designed :-)
+- Fix all performance issues in the Webapi module (see todo comments in the code)
+- Fix bugs (sorting) when searching for products

 As long as Mage2 is in beta phase it is not worth working on the above mentioned points.
 These issues needs to be added and fixed.